CrunchyData/pgmonitor/exporter/README.md

 ## Setup (RHEL/CENTOS 6)

+The node_exporter and postgres_exporter services on RHEL6 require the "daemonize" package that is part of the EPEL repository.
+This can be turned on by running:

+    sudo yum install epel-release

 All setup for the exporters is the same on RHEL6 as it was for 7 with the exception of the base service files.
 Whereas RHEL7 uses systemd, RHEL6 uses init.d.
 The RHEL6 packages will create the base service files for you

     /etc/init.d/crunchy-node-exporter